denten-courses/con-civ/2023-fall/README.md

 ### Week 3: Aristotle's Politics and Ethics

-- Books II, III, V from the *Politics*
+- Books I, II, III, V from the *Politics*
 - Books II and V in Aristotle's *Ethics*
--

 ### Week 4: Hebrew Bible, New Testament

 - Genesis (review), Exodus, Deuteronomy